 Reassess merchant risk periodically to address evolving business dynamics.
 Ongoing monitoring can help detect changes in transaction patterns or compliance issues.

-Some industries, such as CBD, adult services, and travel, are considered high-risk.
-For these businesses, underwriting involves additional scrutiny:
+Some industries, such as CBD, adult services, gambling, cannabis, and travel, are considered high-risk.
+For these businesses, underwriting involves additional scrutiny, and many smaller merchants in these categories may initially rely on a third-party payment processor instead of a traditional merchant account:

 - Additional checks: Conducting deeper financial and compliance reviews.
 This may include reviewing prior processing history, industry-specific licenses, and detailed product descriptions.

 - Risk management: Implementing safeguards, such as rolling reserves, for high-risk accounts.
-Rolling reserves involve holding a percentage of the merchant’s revenue in reserve to cover potential chargebacks or disputes.
+Rolling reserves involve holding a percentage of the merchant’s revenue in reserve, typically for a fixed, predetermined period, to cover future chargebacks or financial disputes.

 Despite the challenges, high-risk merchants can be profitable clients for payment processors when managed effectively.

 Need to go through an underwriting process?
-As the merchant, here are steps you can take to prepare.
+As a merchant, here are steps you can take to prepare, starting with ensuring your business is ready to support multiple payment methods and how to accept each one securely.

 - Provide complete documentation: Ensure all required business and financial records are accurate and up to date.
 Missing or inconsistent information can delay the approval process.